joomlashack/joomlashack.github.io/coding-standards/joomla/mootools.md

 # Avoid Mootools Loading

-All our extensions should be reviewed for the following method calls nd updated where needed and possible to ensure mootools no longer gets loaded by our extensions/templates.
-This doesn't guarantee mootools won't be loaded since other extensions may still do so anyway.
+All our extensions should be reviewed for the following method calls nd updated where possible to ensure mootools no longer gets loaded by our extensions/templates.

-The methods on the left will load mootools as a by product and should be replaced with the methods on the right
+The methods on the left will load mootools as a side effect and should be replaced with the methods on the right

 Also note the change in class name. `JHtml` should be replaced with